Wake Me Up (The Weeknd and Justice song)

 "Wake Me Up" is a song by Canadian singer-songwriter the Weeknd and French musical duo Justice.
 It was released through XO and Republic Records as the opening track from the former's sixth studio album, Hurry Up Tomorrow, on January 31, 2025.
 The song was produced by the Weeknd and Justice with Mike Dean and Johnny Jewel; they wrote the song along with Belly and Vincent Taurelle, with Rod Temperton also receiving a posthumous songwriting credit due to the song's interpolation of Michael Jackson's hit single, "Thriller" (1982).
 The song was included on the Weeknd's film of the same name, released on May 16, 2025.
+"Wake Me Up" received widespread acclaim from critics.

 Composition and lyrics

 Roisin O'Connor of The Independent saw the song as "a scene-setting moment for what, it soon emerges, is the Canadian artist's most ambitious project to date – a feature film-length album that supposedly serves as the final chapter for his enigmatic alter ego The Weeknd".
 The song starts off slow and then gets upbeat, in which the fast-paced instrumental is reminiscent of the music from Michael Jackson's fifth studio album, Off the Wall (1979) and the song "Tell Me I'm Not Dreamin' (Too Good to Be True)" by Jermaine Jackson.